Libera-Chat/libera-chat.github.io/bylaws.md

 2. All meetings may be held through digital channels such as video, voice, or text.

-3. All meeting minutes should be signed digitally with PGP or physically signed.
+3. All meeting minutes shall be signed digitally with PGP or physically signed.

 4. Decisions are generally taken by consensus.
-If consensus cannot be reached a vote should be held.
+If consensus cannot be reached a vote shall be held.

 5. If a vote is held, a simple majority is enforced.
 In other words, more than 50% of the votes are needed for a proposal to win.
 Abstentions are not